Some Common Questions

 How do I know when my battery is fully charged?

 What do I do with my old battery?
+Can I give it to you?

 Some batteries can be thrown away while others require recycling.
 Portable Power can recycle any old SLA batteries you may have.
 Please visit the Recycle section below for additional recycling information and options.